rwieruch/react-redux-soundcloud/README.md

 There are more folders marked as extension-*/.
 Each of them pairs with a blogpost and can be applied on base-init/ project.

 If you only search for a seed project for your React + Redux + SoundCloud app, simply use the base-init/ folder to begin.
-If you want to get started in som other domains, please have a look at the extension-*/ folders.
+If you want to get started in some other domains, please have a look at the extension-*/ folders.

 ## Folders